Rahul5021/Portfolio/README.md

     ```bash
    git clone https://github.com/Rahul5021/Portfolio

-2. Import the database schema and sample data into your MySQL database using the provided SQL files (schema.sql, data.sql).
+2. Create the required database schema and populate it with sample data in your MySQL database manually.

 3. Update the database configuration in the include/config.php file with your MySQL credentials.
     ```php
     $servername = "localhost"; // Your MySQL server address